The Arsenic-Based-Life Aftermath

 “We’re super excited about our next experiments,” she says.
 “What’s nice about science is the truth will reveal itself.”

 “Crystals of bacterial ribosomes have the resolution to yield atomic models these days,” says Venkatraman Ramakrishnan of the Medical Research Council Laboratory of Molecular Biology in Cambridge, England, who shared the 2009 Nobel Prize in Chemistry for ribosome crystallization work.
 But it’s not necessary to crystallize GFAJ-1’s ribosome to put the arsenic-based-life controversy to rest, he says.
 “Crystallization of ribosomes from a new species is a nontrivial undertaking that can take many years, and possibly never succeed,” he says.
-He suggests that the team focus on isolating ribosomal RNA, or nucleotides from ribosomal RNA, and determining, with radioactivity or other tools, whether arsenic ends up there.
+He suggests that the team try to isolate ribosomal RNA, or nucleotides from ribosomal RNA, and determine, with radioactivity or other tools, whether arsenic ends up there.

 Even if GFAJ-1 turns out to be a microbe that can tolerate arsenic while scavenging what phosphorus it can from phosphorus-poor surroundings, that would still be fascinating, Ramakrishnan adds, “although certainly not as dramatic as incorporating arsenic for phosphorus in its nucleic acids.”